garrandall/popular-music-data/tracks/i-ll-be-lovin--u-long-time-mariah-carey.md

 I'll be lovin' you long time (eternally) (gonna love you long time!)

-I'll be lovin', I'll be lovin', I'll be lovin', I'll be lovin' (I'll be lovin' you long time (eternally)) (ooh, ooh) I'll be lovin', I'll be lovin', I'll be lovin' you (ooh ooh) I'll be lovin', I'll be lovin', I'll be lovin', I'll be lovin' (I'll be lovin' you long time (eternally)) (time) I'll be lovin', I'll be lovin', I'll be lovin' you (I'll be lovin' you long time (eternally)) I'll be lovin', I'll be lovin', I'll be lovin', I'll be lovin' (I'll be lovin' you long time (eternally)) (long time)
+I'll be lovin', I'll be lovin', I'll be lovin', I'll be lovin' (I'll be lovin' you long time (eternally)) (oh oh I'll be lovin', I'll be lovin', I'll be lovin' you (ohooh I'll be lovin', I'll be lovin', I'll be lovin', I'll be lovin' (I'll be lovin' you long time (eternally)) (time) I'll be lovin', I'll be lovin', I'll be lovin' you (I'll be lovin' you long time (eternally)) I'll be lovin', I'll be lovin', I'll be lovin', I'll be lovin' (I'll be lovin' you long time (eternally)) (long time)